 - 150 g vegan butter (or coconut oil)

 - 2 regular eating apples 225g, cored and cut into large cubes or crescents

 - 1 teaspoon dark muscovado sugar (or maple syrup)

 - Pre-heat the oven to 180°C and grease an oven-proof dish with a little vegan butter or flavourless oil.

-- Weigh out the topping ingredients and mix together, gently rubbing the dry ingredients into the butter so that it is well mixed.
-Don’t worry too much if there are a few lumps of butter as it won’t affect the crumble overall.
+- Weigh out the topping ingredients into a bowl and mix together, gently rubbing the dry ingredients into the butter so that it is well mixed.
+Don’t worry too much if there are a few lumps of butter as it will not affect the crumble overall.
 (You could also do this step in a thermomix by setting it to 20 secs / sp.5 REVERSE)90 g oats, 50 g almond flour, 60 g arrowroot powder, 75 g dark muscovado sugar, 150 g vegan butter, ½ teaspoon ground cinnamon, pinch of salt

 - Pour the filling into the prepared dish and then distribute the crumble mixture over the top.
 Sprinkle with a little sugar and ground cinnamon.